- Location: Illinois

 - Mental skills.

 Completing the BRC qualifies you to waive the written and driving test if you're 18 years old or older when getting your Class L or Class M license.
 It may also qualify you for discounted insurance.
-Riders under 18 years old will only be able to waive the driving exam.
+Riders under 18 years old must take the driving exam.
 Your completion card is valid for 1 year.

 You must bring the following gear to class: